List of NCIS: Los Angeles characters: Henrietta "Hetty" Lange

-One of the last surviving Cold Warriors, Hetty has unparalleled access to contacts throughout the intelligence and defense communities, which she does not hesitate to exploit when required for the success of a mission or to protect the lives of her agents.
-Her reputation has taken on an almost legendary aspect; it is such that the mere mention of her name is often enough to strike fear into those who have heard of, but never met, her.
+One of the last surviving Cold Warriors, Hetty has access to contacts throughout the intelligence and defense communities, which she does not hesitate to exploit when required for a mission or to protect the lives of her agents.
+Her reputation has taken on a legendary aspect; the mere mention of her name is often enough to strike fear into those who have heard of, but never met, her.
 She has an extensive list of aliases, as evidenced by multiple driver's licenses seen in a locked drawer of her desk and several passports hidden in a private safe deposit box.

 She also subscribes to an older unwritten code of conduct, evidenced by her disgust at the new generation of Russian agents who have "broken all the rules" by killing innocents (Season 2 episode "Deliverance").

 Hetty sometimes exhibits a maternal instinct towards her agents.
 When her agents were in serious danger in the episodes "Ambush" and "Found", she used her considerable political capital and aforementioned contacts to pull out all the stops in rescuing them (such as convincing SecAF to authorize a F-22 Raptor fly-over of the militia camp).

 Like Eric Beale, she is fond of Abby Sciuto; and, when the latter visited the OSP Operations Center, Hetty points out to the other agents Abby's ability to "be functional and stylish at the same time".
 When Deeks was shot and there was no one to call, Hetty told him to put her down as his next of kin for the future.

 Hetty is deeply affected by the line-of-duty death of an agent and has twice resigned (albeit unsuccessfully) from NCIS.
 The first was in 1999, when a promising young NCIS Agent (Sullivan) she had personally recruited was killed when attempting to infiltrate a militia group.
 The second time was following the death of Agent Dominic Vail in the Season 1 episode "Found".
-Although she delivers her letter of resignation to Director Vance personally, it is later returned to her by Callen, who had picked the Director's pocket to recover the letter.
+Although she delivers her letter of resignation to Director Vance personally, it is later returned to her by Callen, who had picked the director's pocket to recover the letter.
 Hetty does eventually resign in the penultimate episode of Season 2 and is replaced by Senior Agent Lauren Hunter as the new Operations Manager.